텍트로닉스 담당자와 실시간 상담 6:00am-4:30pm PST에 이용 가능

 - Displays the test results per Record, or per Cycle mode during analysis for specific measurements.

 - Supports Time trend and Acquisition trend plots for specific measurements.

 - Supports mathematical conversion of Line-Line to Line-Neutral for specific wiring.

-- Supports DQ0 measurements with the phasor plot and DQ0 resultant vector.
+- Supports DQ0 measurements with the phasor plot and resultant vector navigation using oscilloscope cursors.

-- Supports mechanical measurements using Hall sensors and QEI (Quadrature Encoder Interface) signals with and without the Index pulse.
+- Supports mechanical measurements using Resolvers, Hall sensors, and QEI (Quadrature Encoder Interface) signals with and without the Index pulse.

 - Supports Torque measurement.